apache/camel/MIGRATION.md

 We removed `camel-jibx` component which wasn't working on JDK 8.

+The `camel-zookeeper` has its route policy functionality removed, instead use `ZooKeeperClusterService` or the `camel-zookeeper-master` component.

 ### Renamed components

 The `test` component has been renamed to `dataset-test` and moved out of `camel-core` into `camel-dataset` JAR.